iabhisheksaini01/Documentation/ansible.md

 ## Introduction

-The **ScyllaDB Ansible Role** is designed to automate the deployment, configuration, and management of ScyllaDB clusters across Linux servers.
+The **ScyllaDB Ansible Role** automates the installation and configuration of ScyllaDB nodes and clusters.
-It ensures idempotency and can be reused across multiple environments.
+It handles package setup, configuration files, cluster bootstrapping, and service management, ensuring consistent and repeatable deployments across environments

 ---

 ## Purpose

----
+The purpose of this document is to provide a clear reference for deploying and managing ScyllaDB using Ansible.
+It explains the role structure, variables, tasks, and usage examples, enabling teams to achieve consistent, automated, and error-free ScyllaDB setups across different environments.

 ## Directory Structure